 Congratulations on selecting a Heat & Glo wood burning fireplace.
-The Heat & Glo fireplace you have selected is designed to provide the utmost in safety, reliability, and efficiency.
+The Heat & Glo fireplace you have selected is designed to provide the utmost in safety and reliability.

 As the owner of a new fireplace, you'll want to read and carefully follow all of the instructions contained in this Owner's Manual.
 Pay special attention to all Cautions and Warnings.